leftstick/vscode-favorites/README.md

 ![][rate-url]
 ![][license-url]

-An extension helps developer marking resources as favorite.
-Therefor, those resources can be easily found.
+An extension that lets the developer mark resources (files or folders) as favorites, so they can be easily accessed.

 ![](https://raw.githubusercontent.com/leftstick/vscode-favorites/master/images/preview.gif)

 ## Install

-Launch VS Code Quick Open (`cmd`/`ctrl` + `p`), paste the following command, and press enter.
+Launch VS Code Quick Open (`cmd`/`ctrl` + `p`), paste the following command, and press Enter.

 ```
-ext install favorites
+ext install howardzuo.vscode-favorites
 ```

 ## Usage

-`vscode-favorites` save your favorite resource in workspace `settings.json`, and show them in a separate view
+An __Add to Favorites__ command in Explorer's context menu saves links to your favorite files or folders into your _*`XYZ`*_`.code-workspace` file if you are using one, else into the `.vscode/settings.json` file of your root folder.

+Your favorites are listed in a separate view and can be quickly accessed from there.

 ### Configuration